The stars fell wrong.The stars fell wrong.

 Torven ran.

-The watch house stirred behind him: voices, firelight, the clatter of weapons snatched.
-His hand found his knife.
+The watch house stirred behind him.
+Voices, firelight, the clatter of weapons snatched.
+His fingers closed around his knife.
 Iron, not Bone.

 Varn emerged from the watch house with his crossbow, torchlight hardening his face.